leoloveisme/happybeings/Book II Episode III - Becoming happy/English/brainstorming.md

 I guess will book will become quite technical to read

 Let's see how it will develop

-Open Ecology
+Worth projects and initiatives to watch and observe (from my point of view) are:

+- Tamera
+- Auroville
-Global village construction set
+- Open Ecology and their Global village construction set
+- Venus Project and Resource based economy

+conscious unsupervised living